jordanbean-msft/WhatTheHack/xxx-LogicAppsEnterpriseIntegration/Student/Challenge-06.md

 ## Introduction

-An important part a well architected solution is the ability to parameterize values that will change between environments/deployments/etc. Logic Apps supports similar app settings to what you may be familiar with in Azure Functions, Web Apps, etc.
+An important part a well-architected solution is the ability to parameterize values that will change between environments/deployments/etc. Logic Apps supports similar app settings to what you may be familiar with in Azure Functions, Web Apps, etc.

 ## Description